AdguardTeam/AdGuardDNS/doc/debughttp.md

 HTTP trailer named `X-Error` which describes errors that might have occurred during the database dump.

+ >  [!NOTE]
-**NOTE:**  For legacy software reasons, despite the endpoint being a `GET` one, it rotates the database, and so changes the internal state.
+ >  For legacy software reasons, despite the endpoint being a `GET` one, it
+ >  rotates the database, and so changes the internal state.